 Valuation Manual Section II, Subsection 1.D - Footnote

-1 Premiums are measured as direct plus reinsurance assumed from an unaffiliated company from the ordinary life line of business reported in the prior calendar year life/health annual financial statement, Exhibit 1, Part 1, Column 3, “Ordinary Life Insurance” excluding premiums for guaranteed issue policies and preneed life contracts and excluding amounts that represent the transfer of reserves in force as of the effective date of a reinsurance assumed transaction and are reported in Exhibit 1 Part 1, Column 3 as ordinary life insurance premium.
+1 Premiums are measured as total in force direct plus reinsurance assumed from an unaffiliated company from the ordinary life line of business reported in the prior calendar year life/health annual financial statement, Exhibit 1, Part 1, Column 3, “Ordinary Life Insurance” excluding premiums for guaranteed issue policies and preneed life contracts and excluding amounts that represent the transfer of reserves in force as of the effective date of a reinsurance assumed transaction and are reported in Exhibit 1 Part 1, Column 3 as ordinary life insurance premium.
 Preneed is as defined in VM-01.